sasasim/redux-boilerplate/README.md

 ## Styleguide

+You are strongly encouraged to read & use this styleguide, feel free to file an issue if you disagree with some rule, or you feel like adding a new one.

 ### React Components
 1. Keep all your `react` components within `src/components` folder, use `.js` suffix even though you are technically using JSX.

 2. Always name your component before exporting, therefore prefer this:
   ```javascript
   import React from 'react';